- Staff Nurse

 Patients require round-the-clock treatment in hospitals and nursing homes, nurses in these settings typically work in shifts, covering all twenty-four hours.
 They are required to work evenings, weekends, and holidays.
 They could be on-call, which means they are in service and have to be ready for short notice work.
 Nurses who work in workplaces, classrooms and other areas where twenty-four-hour treatment is not offered are more likely to work normal business hours.

-Staff nurses gain employment in various hospitals that can be private and government.
+In a career as a staff nurse, they gain employment in various hospitals that can be private and government.
 They also work in clinics.

-A majority of the nurses are employed in hospitals and private nursing homes.
+In a career as a staff nurse, majority of the nurses are employed in hospitals and private nursing homes.

 Presence in Geographical Area